Estimating Cross-validatory Predictive P-values with Integrated Importance Sampling for Disease Mapping Models: Conclusions and Discussions

-The applicability of iIS requires that the latent variable is specific to each test observation.
-It is an interesting topic to extend the idea in iIS and the ghosting method (regenerating latent variables) to the models with latent variables shared by more than one test observations.
-The extension may result in a more complex formula than~\eqref{eqn:iseM}.
-On the other hand, our empirical results show that the ordinary importance sampling works reasonably well in computing LOOCV predictive p-values except the instability.
-Another direction is to consider other methods that aim to stabilize importance sampling, for example a recent proposal of using Pareto distribution to model the large importance weight~\citep{vehtari2015pareto}.
+The applicability of iIS requires that the random effect is specific to each test observation or unit.
+It is not applicable when we are interested in computing a p-value for each observation in a cluster which share a latent variable.
+It is an interesting topic to extend the idea in iIS and the ghosting method (re-generating latent variables) to such models.
+However, the extension may result in a more complex formula than~\eqref{eqn:iseM}.
+On the other hand, our empirical results show that the ordinary importance sampling that can be applied to a wider range of problems is a good alternative than the widely used posterior checking method.
+To use ordinary importance sampling, one can try a recent proposal of using a Pareto distribution to model the large importance weights~\cite{vehtari2015pareto} for reducing the instability.